-Assistants: Dennis Flock (812-972-2126), Katy Casper (502-592-1221)
+Assistants: Dennis Flock (812-972-2126), Katy Casper (502-592-1221), Lora Tucker (812-736-9530)

 - 1. Please see general descriptions for all entry details extension.purdue.edu/4-H. - 2.
 All youth (including Mini Members) wishing to complete a project with their horse must be enrolled in 4-H Online at v2.4HOnline.com under the Horse Project. - 3.
 We will be measuring every horse and pony at the vaccination clinic or first workshop attended. - 4.
 Please be sure to enter with plenty of time to work with the Extension Office and your Superintendent, should you need assistance.
 Deadlines are firm and the same as county fair entry deadlines. - 5.
 Print a copy or screenshot of all enrollment, vaccine, and fair entries information. - 6.
-All H&P members must complete one chapter in the H&P Manual in order to compete in the 4-H completion show.
-If not showing, complete one chapter in the H&P Manual and a saddle log to be turned in with the General Record Sheet at 4-H Project Check-In.
-However, if the 4-H member is planning to show, but something happens that prevents them from showing, then the Saddle Log should be turned in before or during the 4-H Horse and Pony Fair Show with no exceptions.
-Leaders are to initial the H&P Manual pages and sign your General Record Sheet.
-The completed General Record Sheet must be submitted at 4-H Project Check-In.
+4-H members are considered complete in their 4-H educational experience for the year when they have completed the 4-H member enrollment process, and had the project superintendent or Extension Educator verify the existence of the completed project or the member's participation in a 4-H educational experience this could be in the form of an exhibit, poster, report, presentation, etc. Or, a member may choose to submit a completed record sheet and saddle log in lieu of an exhibit to complete the club- or fair-based 4-H project/subject.

-Horse Project: 4-H Online Deadline May 15 th Horse ID Information: 4-H Online Deadline May 15 th Certificate of Vaccine/Coggins and/or Lease Agreement Form/Measuring Deadline May 15 th FairEntry: Completion Show Class Entry Deadline May 22 nd 4-H Saddle Log Deadline Exhibit Hall Check In (June 18 th & 19 th)
+Horse Project: 4-H Online Deadline May 15 th Horse ID Information: 4-H Online Deadline May 15 th Certificate of Vaccine/Coggins and/or Lease Agreement Form/Measuring Deadline May 15 th FairEntry: Completion Show Class Entry Deadline June 3 rd